 - Dec 2016, Victoria, BC, Canada

 - July 2015, Davis, CA

 University of Victoria

 Teaching Assistant, Advanced Ecology (BIO470).
 Spring 2014.
 Professor: Julia K. Baum

 Guest Lecturer, Calculus for Students in the Social and Biological Sciences.
 (MATH102).
 March 2014.
-Exponential Growth and Decay.
 Professor: Margaret Wyeth.

 Scottsdale Community College

-Teaching Assistant, Mathematics Mentoring Partnership Summer Program.
+Teaching Assistant, Mathematics Summer Program.
 Summer 2013.
 Professor: John D. Nagy

-- Assisted students with topics included: differential equations, stability analysis, and population modeling
+- Assisted students with topics in mathematical biology including: differential equations, stability analysis, and population modeling

 Teaching Assistant, Introduction to Biological Research (BIO 298AA).
 Fall 2011/ Spr 2012/ Fall 2012.
 Professor: John D. Nagy